eshathakur/cse15l-lab-reports/LabReport3.md

 stringsearch-data/technical/biomed/bcr620.txt
 ```

-<br>2. `-size` : this option allows you to search for files based on their size
+<br>2. `-size` : this option allows you to search for files based on their size.
+This option is useful because it allows you to search for files based on a characteristic.
+It can help with things like file cleanup or optimizing storage space by finding files that are too large or too small like empty files.
 <br> For example, I searched for files less than 1 megabyte.
 All files in this directory were less than 1 megabyte so I shortened the output:
 ```
 find stringsearch-data/technical -size -1M